ForkTanzia/Cemu-Fork-Tanzia-Texture-Loading-/README.md

   replacement itself (no graphic-pack rules needed).
 - Supported: DDS (BC1–BC5, with mipmaps) and PNG/TGA.
 - Custom-texture loading is enabled by default in this build.
+- Press F6 (can be changed in hotkey settings) to reload all textures.
+This is mostly for if textures bug out for any reason.

 ## Download & run (ready-to-use build)
 1. Go to the [Releases](../../releases) page and download the latest build.